Comberton has an excellent reputation for supporting students with all types of special educational needs and/or disabilities (SEND).

 We consider ourselves to be a fully inclusive environment and make many adaptations to mainstream education and the school environment in order that all students can manage successfully and are offered equal opportunities to participate fully in the life of the school and take part in all possible activities.
 We endeavour to support young people to participate in any additional/extra-curricular activity they would like to without any barriers being put in place.
 We also take the overall well-being of all students very seriously and support those with social and emotional difficulties by offering access to internal and external support services.

 The needs of most students will be met through high quality teaching which is tailored to the individual’s particular needs.
 However, when a special educational need is identified by the previous school, the parent/carer or Comberton Village College (through data analysis, observation, liaison with other professionals, level of difficulty faced when accessing the curriculum), the school will work with the young person and parent/carer through regular planning discussions, review of provision and tracking of progress.
-We aim to ‘assess, plan, do and then review’ to ensure that any special educational needs are met appropriately.

 Please see the report to the left of this page for full details of our offer.

 We recognise the importance of genuine communication and partnership between school and parents/carers and fully acknowledge the importance of parental knowledge and expertise in relation to their own children.
 We believe that young people make best progress in school when they are supported by a team of people around them.
-Therefore, in Review Meetings (for students with statements or EHCs) or other appropriate reviews (for students without an EHC), the young person and their parent/carer are fully consulted and involved in discussions and decisions about what type of support and resources the young person will receive and how a parent/carer can further support their son/daughter’s learning needs at home and in the community.
+Therefore, in Review Meetings (for students with EHCP’s) or other appropriate reviews (for students without an EHC), the young person and their parent/carer are fully consulted and involved in discussions and decisions about what type of support and resources the young person will receive and how a parent/carer can further support their son/daughter’s learning needs at home and in the community.

-In addition every child with an EHC/statement or a high level of need has a key worker/lead professional who will meet regularly with the child and communicate with the parent to discuss how the child is doing.
+In addition every child with an EHCP or a high level of need has a key worker/lead professional who will meet regularly with the child and communicate with the parent to discuss how the child is doing.
 The key worker/lead professional is the parent’s first point of contact.

 We believe that CVC can offer an exceptionally good range of provisions/resources and are confident that our approach of treating every student as an individual means that we can provide tailored support for students with SEND and provide bespoke support and resourcing to specific need.

-Our offer comprises the following:
+Our offer is overseen by the SENCo, Emily Oakley-Pullen and comprises of the following:

 Further resources available